isomerpages/moe-pasirriscrestsec/pages/Registration for 2026 Secondary 1 at PRCSS.md

 <p>Reporting time</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>7.25 a.m.
-(In their allocated classroom at level four)</p>
+(In their allocated classroom at level four)
-<p>The classroom location will be placed on the noticeboard at the Tower
+<br>The classroom location will be placed on the noticeboard at the Tower
 Block.</p>
 </td>
 </tr>